dart-archive/ffigen/README.md

 Configurations can be provided in 2 ways-
 1. In the project's `pubspec.yaml` file under the key `ffigen`.
-2. Via a custom YAML file, then specify this file while running - `pub run ffigen --config config.yaml`
+2. Via a custom YAML file, then specify this file while running - `dart run ffigen --config config.yaml`

 The following configuration options are available-
 <table>